 Is It Just a Sprain?

 Mild sprains, usually affecting the ankle, may begin to feel better in a few days to a week and heal by six weeks.
 A broken foot can heal in four to six weeks.
-When damage affects nerves, uncomfortable sensation can last much longer.
+Healing is delayed among patients with weakened bones from osteoporosis.
+When damage affects nerves, the uncomfortable sensation can last much longer.

 When to See a Doctor